 Before joining the faculty at UNT in 2006, Dr. King lived in the Austin area, where she supervised student teachers and taught special education and English Language Arts and Reading at the elementary and secondary levels.
 Her doctoral degree in Curriculum and Instruction is from the University of Texas at Austin, where she also completed a portfolio in Women's and Gender Studies.
 She holds bachelor's and master's degrees in Comparative Literature from the University of California at Berkeley and the University of Texas at Austin as well as a master's degree in Learning Technologies-Multimedia from Texas A&M University at Commerce.

 Daniel G. Krutka, Ph.D. is Associate Professor of Social Studies Education in the Department of Teacher Education and Administration.
 A former high school social studies teacher in Oklahoma City, his research interests concerns intersections of technology, education, and democracy.
 Dr. Krutka has authored over 50 peer-reviewed articles and book chapters.
 He was awarded the 2016 Early Career Award by the Technology as an Agent of Change in Teaching and Learning special interest group (SIG) of the American Educational Research Association (AERA) and the 2017 Outstanding Research Paper Award from the International Society for Technology in Education (ISTE).
-He is past chair of the Social Studies Research SIG of AERA and a current board member for the College and University Faculty Assembly (CUFA) of the National Council for the Social Studies (NCSS).
+He is past chair of the Social Studies Research SIG of AERA and a past board member for the College and University Faculty Assembly (CUFA) of the National Council for the Social Studies (NCSS).
 He also hosts the Visions of Education podcast that focuses on social justice, social media, and social studies.
 He earned his doctorate from the University of Oklahoma.